 Many developers are working remotely but what does an online coding bootcamp look like?
-Since Monday, March 16th, out of concern for participants of our bootcamp’s health, we were compelled to move our class to online teaching.
+Since Monday, March 16th, out of concern for participants of our bootcamp’s health, we were compelled to offer both online and offline teaching options.
 In our experience, people attend coding bootcamps to have access to a vibrant study community which pushes them to do their best.
 Also, our students appreciate that mentors are available to students at all times, so they never feel alone during their studying process.
 Many of them first go through studying online as bootcamp preparation using different online platforms.
-How does a fully remote coding bootcamp differ from these?
+How does a remote coding bootcamp differ from these?
 The goal of our staff and instructors is to deliver the classes as close as possible to their in-class teaching model.

 “Everything is basically the same except I wake up 30 minutes later.
 I get on Zoom, listen to the lecture and/or work on my project most of the day.
 In general, I like to figure things out on my own and then interact with the mentors.
 Whenever I need some help I ask for the instructor's help, and they are always available and helpful.”
 Martin, a student from the Czech Republic.

 "I like being able to see what the students are seeing on my screen, debug their code and have them watch me do it.
 All of this is actually faster than leaving the teacher's desk and bending over their shoulder."
 Jan Polak, Mentor at Coding Bootcamp Praha.